lm42p/diy/docs/source/PartieElectrique/partie_electrique.rst

 - For Power 36V :

-  Use the Spacer 6mm, Countersunk Head Screw M3 x 12mm, washer and nut
+  Use the Spacer 6mm, Countersunk Head Screw M3 x 12mm, washer and nuts

   Fix the ground to the U Base